OData/v3ProtocolDocument/OData.markdown

 ## 7.3.
 Data Modification ##

-An OData server MAY support Create, Update, and Delete operations for some of all of the Entities that it exposes.
+An OData server MAY support Create, Update, and Delete operations for some or all of the Entities that it exposes.

 For all operations, the format of request and response bodies is format specific.
 See the format-specific specifications ([[JSON](JSON)], [[JSON Verbose](JSON_Verbose_format)], [[Atom](Atom_Format)]) for details.